Title

 Gloria Macapagal-Arroyo mandates all government agencies to adopt a unified multi-purpose identification system to streamline processes, reduce costs, and enhance the reliability of government-issued IDs while ensuring individual privacy rights are protected.

-All government agencies, including government-owned and controlled corporations (GOCCs), that issue ID cards to their members or constituents are covered by this Executive Order.
+All government agencies, including government-owned and controlled corporations (GOCCs), that issue ID cards to their members or constituents are covered.

-Yes, the Director-General of NEDA is authorized to enter into agreements with local governments, leagues of governors or mayors, the Commission on Elections (COMELEC), and other branches or instrumentalities of the government to ensure government-wide adoption and support.
+He may enter into agreements with local governments through their respective leagues of governors or mayors, with COMELEC, and with other branches or instrumentalities of government, to secure widespread adoption and support.

-Yes, funds recommended by the Department of Budget and Management will be provided to carry out the objectives of this Executive Order.
+Such funds as may be recommended by the Department of Budget and Management shall be provided to carry out the objectives.

-It took effect fifteen (15) days after its publication in two newspapers of general circulation.
+Fifteen (15) days after its publication in two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster